johnregan3/wp-static-menus/README.md

 It also uses HTML files located in `wp-content/cache/wp-static-menus/` to store each menu's markup.

+## Installation

+Upload the plugin, then from within its directory run `composer install`.
+Then activate the plugin as you would any other from within the WP Admin.

 ## Usage

-Upload the plugin, then from within its directory run `composer install`.

-After activating the plugin, navigate to `Tools > WP Static Menus` in the WP Admin Menu.
+Navigate to `Tools > WP Static Menus` in the WP Admin Menu.
 Then select the menu location(s) to be cached.

 From here, the plugin can get to work with no other required changes to the configuration.